yobazy/MyFinance/issues_checks.md

 [] after accepting bulk edit, changes arent immediately reflected (only the selected one disappears, if theres other transactions of the same type)
 [] Uncat menu, category selection should be alphebatizes [x] old databases are removed when
+[] set rule by specific account

 Checks:
 [x] Amex populates right
 [] Monthly spending populates right
+[] when I set a category and bulk apply it, the next time I add it does it remember?
+[] does the app learn from when im applying the categories

 To Do: